Student document check (right to study)

 To complete registration, some students need to present their documents to the University to prove they can study in the UK.

 As part of your registration, you will be told whether you need to present your documents to finalise your registration.
-Your online student record will also let you know if you need to complete a document check.
+Your online student record will also say if you need to complete a document check.

 If you are required to, but do not complete this step, you will not be able to register for your course of study.

-We are required to check that the information you provide meets UK Visas and Immigration (UKVI) requirements and ensure that you have the right to study in the UK.
+We have to check that the information you provide meets UK Visas and Immigration (UKVI) requirements and ensure that you have the right to study in the UK.

 This check is based on the nationality listed in your application and student record.
 It is not based on your fee status, so you may be required to attend a check even if you are a UK resident and pay home fees.